Suna Kıraç: Illness and death

 She experienced the first symptoms of her illness shortly after her father's death and her involvement in the family business.
 In 1996, she suffered aphonia.
 The next year, her hands began to fall asleep, and one year later, she began to lisp.
 She was diagnosed in the Houston Methodist Hospital with amyotrophic lateral sclerosis (ALS), a specific disease that causes the death of neurons which control voluntary muscles.

 Kıraç was paralyzed throughout her entire body in 2000.
 She could not make any movements, walk, or talk, and she communicated only through eye movement.
 When she wanted to express a will, she winked for the right letter on a Turkish alphabet show card.

 Kıraç died on 15 September 2020 in American Hospital (Istanbul) at the age of 79.
-She was interred at Zincirlikuyu Cemetery following a memorial ceremony before the headquarters of Koç Holding and the religious funeral service held at of the Divinity (academic discipline) mosque of Marmara University.
+She was interred at Zincirlikuyu Cemetery following a memorial ceremony before the headquarters of Koç Holding and the religious funeral service held at the Divinity mosque of Marmara University.